web-auth/doc/the-webauthn-server/the-hard-way/README.md

 ## Attestation Statement Support Manager

 Every Creation Responses contain an Attestation Statement.
-This attestation contains data regarding the authenticator depending on several factors such as its manufacturer and model,what you asked in the options, the capabilities of the browser or what the user allowed.
+This attestation contains data regarding the authenticator depending on several factors such as its manufacturer and model, what you asked in the options, the capabilities of the browser or what the user allowed.

 {% hint style="info" %}
 With Firefox for example, the user may refuse to send information about the security token for privacy reasons.